mlverse/lang/README.md

 <img src="man/figures/lm-spanish.png" align="center"
 alt="Screenshot of the lm function's help page in Spanish"/>

+R enforces the printed name of each section, so they cannot be translated.
+So titles such as Description, Usage and Arguments will always remain untranslated.

+### Translation is not perfect

 As you can imagine, the quality of translation will mostly depend on the LLM being used.
 This solution is meant to be as helpful as possible, but acknowledging that at this stage of LLMs, only a human curated translation will be the best solution.

-Additionally, R enforces the printed name of each section, so they cannot be translated.
-So titles such as Description, Usage and Arguments will always remain untranslated.

-### If it doesn’t translate
+Having said that, I believe that even an imperfect translation could go a long way with someone who is struggling to understand how to use a specific function in a package, and may also struggle with the English language.

+### Debug

-If the original help page displays, check your environment variables:
+If the original English help page displays, check your environment
+variables:

 ``` r
 Sys.getenv("LANG")